LLM Servers

 Configuring vLLM

-When creating a vLLM Inference Server for an LLM in Chariot, there are a few pre-defined vLLM configuration options that are available.
+When creating a vLLM Inference Server for an LLM in Chariot, there are some vLLM configuration options that are available.

 bitsandbytes_4bit | Whether to load the model with in-flight 4-bit quantization | True or False | False |